Costs & Financial Aid

 *Students complete an average of 42 credits to finish the degree.

-This estimate is based on 2017–2018 rates and does not factor in other required fees, textbooks or any annual fee increases.
+This estimate is based on 2017–2018 rates and does not factor in textbooks, software or any annual fee increases.

 Financial Aid and Other Funding